 Throughout my career, I have been deeply influenced by women mentors.
 I had the great fortune of learning my field from two of the world’s best Interventional and Pediatric Interventional Radiologists: Anne Roberts, MD and Patricia Burrows, MD; and Admiral (Ret.)
 Christine Hunter inspired and supported me as a Congressional Fellow, confident that we could make a difference in the lives of Americans.

 The numbers are staggering.
 Each year we are losing as many Americans to opioid overdose than we lost during the entire Vietnam War.
-Just last month (June 15 – June 22), 191 suspected opioid overdoses were reported in Arizona alone leading to 15 tragic fatalities in our state.1 This growing pandemic led to 790 deaths in our state last year – the highest annual total in Arizona’s history.2
+This growing pandemic led to 790 deaths in our state in 2016 – the highest annual total in Arizona’s history.

 This violent killer is largely a potent synthetic narcotic known as fentanyl.
 The Department of Homeland Security has identified two sources for this illicit fentanyl threat: China and Mexico.
 Labs in China illicitly produce the drug, 50-100 times more potent than morphine, and ship it to Mexico.
 Ruthless drug cartels exploit this lucrative trade to kill Americans and devastate survivors.
 A single cartel purchase of $3,000 -$5,000 of fentanyl sells for $1.5 million on the illicit market; making it even more profitable than heroin.